Cybersecurity Notification: Text Impersonation Attacks

 How can I prevent falling victim to these types of attacks?

-• Do not respond to numbers that you do not know.
-If in doubt, contact the UK employee directly via their UK contact information.
+- Do not respond to numbers that you do not know.
+If it is someone you normally communicate with, contact the UK employee directly via their UK contact information.
+If you do not normally communicate with the person claiming to have sent the text, do not contact them.

 UK ITS appreciates your diligence in reporting these attacks.